-In Virginia, car insurance is a requirement to drive unless you’re able to pay for the expenses of an accident yourself.
-This article will help you understand how auto insurance works in Virginia.
+Auto coverage is a pre-requisite for anyone wanting to drive unless you can pay for the expenses of an accident yourself.
+This article will help you understand how car insurance works in Virginia.
 This includes rates, requirements, the best companies, laws, and other key info.

 Table of contents

 Virginia Average Auto Insurance Rates

 Taking a look at your state’s average auto insurance rates is a smart practice.
 This research can give you an idea of whether or not you’re paying too much (or just enough) for coverage.
 You can also find out how much you can expect to pay each month if you’re a first-time buyer in the area.
 Keep in mind that everyone pays a different amount for their policy.
 Your rates are based on several factors, including:

 In the table below, you can see Virginia’s average rates for car insurance.
 Residents here pay less on average than the rest of the country.
 The cost per month for a policy that includes liability, collision, and comprehensive is $17.44 less than the US average.

 Average Full Coverage Rates